Screening for Choice Sets: Properties and Comparative Analysis

 Define a candidate promised utility function $u(T)$ to be any function of the form described in \cref{thm:optimal_promise}.
 Such a function is fully determined by the complete-information curve $\completeInfo(T)$ and at most $K$ departure points from it.
 Because candidate promised utility functions are far lower-dimensional than the space of model primitives, varying only a subset of primitives suffices to rationalize every candidate promised utility function.
 To illustrate the high-dimensional nature of the primitives, we consider two classes of variations, each of which can rationalize all candidate promised utility functions.
 To simplify the exposition, we will assume that the complete information curve $\completeInfo(\type)$ is continuous in $\type$, and hence the optimal promised utility $\promise(\type)$ is also continuous in $\type$.

 \paragraph{Varying Distribution}

-First, we fix the technology set $C(T)$, which determines the complete-information curve $\completeInfo(T)$, and vary the distribution $F$ over types $T\in[0,1]$. \begin{proposition} For any $C(T)$ and any candidate promised utility function $\promise(\type)$, there exists a distribution $F$ such that $\promise(\type)$ is $F$-a.s.~uniquely optimal. \end{proposition}
+First, we fix the technology set $C(T)$, which determines the complete-information curve $\completeInfo(T)$, and vary the distribution $\dist$ over types $T\in[0,1]$. \begin{proposition} For any $C(T)$ and any candidate promised utility function $\promise(\type)$, there exists a distribution $\dist$ such that $\promise(\type)$ is $\dist$-a.s.~uniquely optimal. \end{proposition}

-\paragraph{Varying Technology Set} Second and, more importantly, we fix the complete-information curve $\completeInfo(T)$ and the distribution $F$ over types $T\in[0,1]$ and vary the technology set by changing the choice set $C(T)$ associated with each type $T$.
-Here, the type $T\in[0,1]$ represents the rank of the agent in terms of capability. \begin{proposition} For any complete-information curve $\completeInfo(T)$, any fully supported $F$, and any candidate promised utility function $\promise(\type)$, there exists a monotone choice set function $C(T)$ that is consistent with $\completeInfo(T)$, such that $\promise(\type)$ is $F$-a.s.~uniquely optimal. \end{proposition}
+\paragraph{Varying Technology Set} Second and, more importantly, we fix the complete-information curve $\completeInfo(T)$ and the distribution $\dist$ over types $T\in[0,1]$ and vary the technology set by changing the choice set $C(T)$ associated with each type $T$.
+Here, the type $T\in[0,1]$ represents the rank of the agent in terms of capability.

+Note that the complete-information curve $\completeInfo(\type)$ is the most important object of our analysis in this section.
+Yet $\completeInfo$ is only a one-dimensional projection of the choice-set correspondence $C(\cdot)$: it records the agent's payoff at the principal's preferred feasible outcome but discards the rest of the geometry of $C(\type)$---in particular, how fast the principal's payoff $\optv(\type,u)$ falls as the promised utility moves away from $\completeInfo(\type)$.
+The following proposition shows that this discarded information is rich enough that any candidate promised utility consistent with a \emph{fixed} curve $\completeInfo$ can be made uniquely optimal by varying only the choice sets behind it.
+In other words, holding the picture fixed, there remains enough high-dimensional freedom in the primitives to rationalize every mechanism permitted by \cref{thm:optimal_promise}. \begin{proposition} For any complete-information curve $\completeInfo(T)$, any fully supported $\dist$, and any candidate promised utility function $\promise(\type)$, there exists a monotone choice set function $C(T)$ that is consistent with $\completeInfo(T)$, such that $\promise(\type)$ is $\dist$-a.s.~uniquely optimal. \end{proposition}

 This exercise highlights that although types $\type$ are fully ranked, the model retains a high-dimensional character.
 The ranking orders agents by capability, but substantial heterogeneity remains in the internal geometry of choice sets and payoff possibilities.
 Consequently, many distinct underlying primitives are consistent with the same ranked type structure and complete-information curve.